mattiapitossi/payments-engine-rs/README.md

 - the transaction id should be unique, if two or more transactions have the same id the process will fail
 - the amount is mandatory for deposit or withdrawal, if it's missing or has a negative value the process will fail

-if any error occurs, the validation message goes to stdout.
+if any error occurs, the validation message goes to stdout

 - example CSV result when prompting a wrong path: `An error occurred during the processing: No such file or directory (os error 2)`
 - example CSV result when tx ids are not unique: `An error occurred during the processing: Transaction ids are not unique!`